Comedian Visiting Philadelphia Reacts To Dave Chappelle Being Attacked On Stage

 The thought of someone physically attacking her for doing what she does — making people laugh — makes little sense to her.

 “If someone tried to attack me, at the end of the day, you have to defend yourself or try to get away from that person.
 But it’s just like, mentally, why would someone think they could just attack you when you bought a ticket to show up.
-Leave,” Springs said.READ MORE: Philadelphia Tourism Bouncing Back From Pandemic Lows
+Leave,” Springs said.READ MORE: Here's Why Flowers, Jewelry Will Cost More For Mother’s Day In 2022

 She also shared her mother’s concerns with us upon seeing the Chappelle news on TV.